HIROS-DEV/MERN-BLOG/README.md

 ## Feedback of the project

-It took about two weeks to write code actually.
+It took about two weeks to write code.
 But, in fact, to complete the project, I had to learn many things.

 I had to learn HTML/CSS/JavaScript fundamentals.